+Turn everyday pumpkins into doorstep-ready masterpieces with our ultimate guide to pumpkin carving for beginners.
 Have you always wanted to learn how to carve a pumpkin?
 Or perhaps you’re looking for a nice, messy activity that you can do with the kids?
-In this beginner’s guide, we cover everything you need to know about how to carve a pumpkin, what equipment you will need as well as templates for inspiration and show you how to carve a pumpkin step-by-step.
-And if you want to make sure you’ve got all the right equipment without needing to buy everything individually, check out our fantastic selection of pumpkin carving kits, ideal for pumpkin carving for beginners.
+In this article, we cover everything you need to know about how to carve a pumpkin step by step, what equipment you will need, plenty of templates for inspiration, and show you how to carve a Jack O’ Lantern.

-How do you carve a pumpkin?
-Watch our video tutorial!
+- What do you need to carve a pumpkin?

 How to carve a pumpkin step-by-step